xuchang0201/mtPGS/docs/documentation/04_mtPGS_Example.md

 ## mtPGS
 The example data for mtPGS tutorial can be downloaded in this [page](https://xuchang0201.github.io/mtPGS/documentation/03_data.html).
 Here are the details about the required data input illustrated.
+### 1. Formats of input data for mtPGS
-### 1. running mtPGS with four sets of GWAS summary statistics
+### 2. Running mtPGS with four sets of GWAS summary statistics
 When four sets of GWAS summary statistics are available (one for overlapped individuals and one for non-overlapped individuals for each trait), and we designate trait 1 as the target trait, the PGS construction for the target trait can be performed using the following command
 ```
 ./mtPGS --summstat_int summstat_trait_1_int.assoc.txt summstat_trait_2_int.assoc.txt --summstat_ext summstat_trait_1_ext.assoc.txt summstat_trait_2_ext.assoc.txt --n_s 7000 --n_ext 3000 3000 --block block.txt --target 0 --ref ref_panel_ukbb_500samples --mafMax 0.8 --vg v_g.txt --ve v_e.txt --output trait_1_target_beta trait_2_relevant_beta
 ```
 The essential inputs are:
-- Zscore_1: The Zscore matrix of the cis-SNP effect size matrix, each column for one specific gene in eQTL data.
-- Zscore_2: The Zscore vector of the cis-SNP effect size vector for one specific trait in GWAS data.
-- Sigma1: The LD matrix in eQTL data.
-- Sigma2: The LD matrix in GWAS data, both Sigma1 and Sigma2 are often the same from the reference panel.
-- R: The estimated correlation matrix of gene expressions.
+- summstat_int: specify the GWAS summary statistics computed based on overlapped individuals.
+- summstat_ext: specify the GWAS summary statistics computed based on non-overlapped individuals.
-- n1: The sample size of eQTL data.
+- n_s: the sample size of overlapped individuals
-- n2: The sample size of GWAS data.
+- n_ext: the sample size of non-overlapped individuals
-- pindex: A vector with each element represents the number of cis-SNPs for each gene.
-- max_iterin: The maximum iteration, which can be determined by users.
-Default is 1000.
+- block: specify the LD block information.
+- target: index for the target trait (0 if the first trait is the target trait, and 1 if the second trait is the target trait)
+- ref: specify the prefix of reference panel.
-- epsin: The convergence tolerance of the absolute value of the difference between the nth and (n+1)th log likelihood, which can be determined by users.
-Default is 1e-4.
+- mafMax: specify the maximium of the allele frequency difference between reference panel and summary data.
-- Cores: The number of cores used in analysis.
-If the number of cores is greater than 1, analysis will perform with fast parallel computing.
-The function mclapply() depends on another R package "parallel" in Linux.
-Default is 1.
+- vg: specify the directory of genetic variance components file.
+- ve: specify the directory of environmental variance components file.
+- output: specify the prefix of output files.